gabriel-valenzuela/Valenzuela_Gabriel_DSC680_3/README.md

 ### Methodology

-Random Forest Classifier (Preview of Model)
+Decision Tree Model (Preview of Model)

 To see entire code for analysis, look into project folder.